Dynobotoverlord/Cardfight-memory.github.io/README.md

 instructions

- select a card then select another to see if its a katch macth the cards as fast as possible you win if you get all the cards as fast as possible you lose when the game will lock out after a certain amouunt of time
+ select a card then select another to see if its a match macth the cards as fast as possible you win if you get all the cards as fast as possible you lose when the game will lock out after a certain amouunt of time